List of Shameless (American TV series) characters: Frank Gallagher

 In Season 10, Frank recovers from his injuries and resumes his old habits.
 He reunites with his old friend Mikey and they carry out a series of scams.
 He becomes a grandfather to Lip's son Freddy.
 When Mikey is sent to prison, Frank continues his scams.
 Very soon, Frank is visited by his ex-girlfriend's husband who tried to pawn off her twins.
 Frank later reveals that the babies are actually Carl's, much to the latter's shock.

 In Season 11, Frank is diagnosed with alcohol-induced dementia, causing him to forget things.
 His health continues to decline throughout the season, before he falls into a coma in the series finale.
-At the hospital, he is diagnosed with COVID-19.
-He begins to have flashbacks of his children and his memories of them, before he passes away.
+At the hospital, it is implied that he has contracted coronavirus before succumbing indulges to have flashbacks of his children and his memories of them, before he passes away flying up into the sky on a chair over his family celebrating in the street oblivious and/or indifferent to his passing.